Turkey's Erdogan quits European treaty on violence against women | Politics

 Turkey's Erdogan quits European treaty on violence against women

-'SHAME' Critics of the withdrawal have said it would put Turkey further out of step with the European Union, which it remains a candidate to join.
+Critics of the withdrawal have said it would put Turkey further out of step with the European Union, which it remains a candidate to join.
 They argue the convention, and related legislation, need to be implemented more stringently.
+Germany said Turkey's decision sent the wrong signal.
+"Neither cultural nor religious nor other national traditions can serve as an excuse for ignoring violence against women," the foreign ministry said.

 Turkey does not keep official statistics on femicide.
 But the rate roughly tripled in the last 10 years, according to a group that monitors femicide.
 So far this year 78 women have been murdered or died under suspicious circumstances, it said.